Freedom House

 2010 Freedom House report classifies most Eurasian countries as 'Not Free' or 'Partly Free', with only Ukraine and Moldova showing slight improvements in political rights and civil liberties.

-This contents of the box above is based on material from the Wikipedia article Freedom in the World by region, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Freedom in the World by region & Freedom in the World, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also